 Whenever school bus loading zones have been established at or near a school or along a highway, it is unlawful for a school bus driver to stop the bus to pick up or discharge school children at any location other than loading zones.

 A student may be transported to and from a daycare center/baby-sitter, rather than his/her own residence.
 However, the student’s daycare provider must reside within the district.
-The daycare provider must reside on an existing route, since no stops will be established outside of the area for the Kindergarten mid-day routes.
+The daycare provider must reside on an existing route, since no new stops will be established.
+If the route that your babysitter resides on is at capacity with children that are assigned to that route, the transportation department has the right to deny your request or can pull your child from the route at any time, with timely notification to the parent or guardian.
+Children that live where the bus is transporting to or from have first rights to a seat.

 Arrangements for stops at a daycare provider location should be the same Monday through Friday to avoid confusion at the school or for the child.
-If you need to make different arrangements only two (2) schedules will be accepted by the school and transportation.
+If you need to make different arrangements, only two (2) schedules will be accepted by the school and transportation.
+Consistent changes to your children’s transportation schedule will not be permitted, too many schedules can cause confusion for everyone involved.

 If your child does not arrive home after school as expected, we urge parents/guardians to take the following steps: